Palsync-MH/YokoSee-privacy-policy/privacy-policy-en.md

 ## 2. Personal Information We Collect

-We may collect personal information when users register for or use our services, including but not limited to:

-- Name
-- Phone number
-- Email address
-- Other information that can identify an individual
+When users use this service, we may collect personal information such as name, phone number, email address, and other information that can identify an individual.

 ---

 ## 3. Purpose of Use of Personal Information

-We use the collected personal information for the following purposes:
+We use the collected personal information only for the following purposes:

-- To provide and operate our services
+- To provide and operate the service
-  (including user identification, necessary communications, customer support, and system maintenance, management, and backup)
+  (including user identification, necessary communications, inquiry responses, system maintenance, management, and backups)
-- To improve services, enhance quality, and support development
+- To improve service quality and develop new features
-- To deliver advertisements and optimize their effectiveness
+- To deliver advertisements and measure and optimize their effectiveness
-- To comply with laws and regulations and prevent unauthorized or fraudulent use
+- To comply with laws and regulations and prevent fraudulent use

-If the purpose of use is changed, such changes will be limited to cases where there is reasonable relevance to the original purpose.
-We will notify users or publicly announce the updated purpose using an appropriate method.
+If we change the purpose of use, we will do so only within a scope reasonably related to the original purpose and will notify or publish the updated purpose by an appropriate method.

 ---

 ## 4. Security Measures for Personal Information

-We strive to keep personal information accurate and up to date and implement appropriate security measures to prevent unauthorized access, alteration, leakage, loss, or damage.
+We strive to keep personal information accurate and up to date and take necessary and appropriate security measures to prevent unauthorized access, alteration, leakage, loss, or damage.

 ---

 ## 5. Provision of Personal Information to Third Parties and Outsourcing

-We do not provide personal information to third parties without the user’s consent, except when required by laws or regulations.
+We will not provide personal information to third parties without user consent, except as required by law.

-However, we may outsource all or part of the handling of personal information to third-party service providers to the extent necessary for the operation of our services.
+However, we may outsource part or all of the handling of personal information to third-party service providers as necessary for service operation.

-In such cases, we will enter into appropriate agreements with such service providers and exercise necessary and appropriate supervision to ensure proper management of personal information.
+In such cases, we will ensure appropriate supervision by concluding contracts regarding the handling of personal information.

 ---

-## 6. Handling of Anonymously Processed Information
+## 6. Handling of Anonymized Information

-If we create anonymously processed information (information that cannot identify a specific individual and cannot be restored), we will:
+If we create anonymized information that cannot identify a specific individual and cannot be restored, we will:

-- Process the information appropriately in accordance with legal standards
+- Process the information appropriately in accordance with applicable laws
-- Implement security management measures as required by law
+- Implement necessary security management measures
-- Disclose the categories of personal information included in the anonymously processed information
+- Disclose the categories of information included in the anonymized data
-- Not identify individuals by comparing such information with other data
+- Not use the information to identify individuals by matching it with other data

 ---

-## 7. Disclosure, Correction, and Suspension of Use of Personal Information
+## 7. Disclosure, Correction, and Other Requests Regarding Personal Information

-If a user requests disclosure of their personal information, we will respond without delay after confirming the identity of the requester.
+Upon request from the individual, we will disclose personal information after verifying the requester’s identity without delay.

-Users may also request notification of the purpose of use, correction, addition, deletion, suspension of use, or suspension of provision to third parties by contacting the inquiry desk below.
+If users wish to be notified of the purpose of use, or request correction, addition, deletion, suspension of use, or suspension of third-party provision of personal information, please contact us at the address below.

 Please note that a reasonable fee may be charged for disclosure or notification of the purpose of use.